Great Cobar mine: George Blakemore

-George Henry Blakemore (1868–1941) was born, at Copperfield, a copper-mining village that is now a ghost town, four miles south-west of Clermont, Queensland.
+George Henry Blakemore (1868–1941) was born at Copperfield, a copper-mining village that is now a ghost town, four miles south-west of Clermont, Queensland.
 His father, William Blakemore, was in charge of the Peak Downs Copper Mining Company, the first copper mine in Queensland, and later the copper mine at Nymagee.

-Blakemore's career began in Broken Hill, as an assayer, in 1888.
-He was made bankrupt in 1891, while working as metallurgist of the British Broken Hill mine.
+Blakemore's career began in Broken Hill, as a metallurgical assayer, in 1888.
+He was made bankrupt in 1891, while working as a metallurgist of the British Broken Hill mine.
 He was later an assistant manager at the Broken Hill Proprietary mine and eventually was in charge of its eighteen smelting furnaces.

 In 1895, he married Dura Maude, the younger of the two daughters of John Howell, a Canadian-born naturalized-American mining engineer and mining industry figure.
-Howell came to Broken Hill to be the general manager of the British Broken Hill mine, in 1889.
+Howell came to Broken Hill in 1889 to serve as the general manager of the British Broken Hill mine.
 From 1890 to 1895, Howell had been general manager of the Broken Hill Proprietary and Block 10 mines.
 After he left Broken Hill, Howell established and managed the Conrad mine, near Inverell.
 The mining village near that mine was named Howell, after him.

-Blakemore subsequently was associated with various ventures, in which his father-in-law was also involved.
+Blakemore was subsequently associated with various ventures in which his father-in-law was also involved.
 He was first in charge of the erection and operation of the Dapto Smelting Works of the Smelting Company of Australia, at what is now Kanahooka, near Dapto, until June 1898.
 He later was manager of the Prince of Wales gold mine near Gundagai, N.S.W., and he was also general manager of that mine's owner, Howell's Consolidated Goldmines.
 After that, he was in charge of the Einasleigh Copper Mine and Smelter in Queensland.

-He returned to New South Wales, when his father-in-law became ill, to stand in as manager of the Conrad mine.
-In 1901, George Blackmore became mine manager of the Great Cobar Mine, later becoming its general manager, in 1905.
+He returned to New South Wales when his father-in-law became ill to stand in as manager of the Conrad mine.
+In 1901, George Blackmore became mine manager of the Great Cobar Mine, later becoming its general manager in 1905.

 Blakemore had a grand vision for the Great Cobar, involving a new shaft and a huge expansion of the smelter, and greatly increased production.
-Although the new shaft would not be completed under Syndicate management, nonetheless, the years of Blakemore's management would see an expansion of the Great Cobar's operations.
+Although the new shaft would not be completed under Syndicate management, the years of Blakemore's management would see an expansion of Great Cobar's operations.